 I have fallen into a pit of self-loathing and self-doubt.
 I feel like a failure.
-My mind has taken me back to dark places I’d have not been to for a very long time.
+My mind has taken me back to dark places I’ve not been to for a very long time.

 Good news.
-I woke up this morning with even more REASONS to cry.
+I woke up this morning with actual REASONS to cry.

 Here are a few:

 -I did not give the children ANY fruit today.

 -Sid got chosen instead of Rebecca on Let’s Play (again).

 -I have not done any work for two weeks.